tsetsova/formik-practice/README.md

 - [ ] test FormikBag
 - [ ] test and setup app to fail gracefully if there's no match for pokemon
 - [x] determine favorite pokemon
-- [ ] be able to retake the quiz after taking it
+- [x] be able to retake the quiz after taking it
+- [ ] have the name prefilled when retaking the quiz?
 - [ ] create separate pages for the form and the answer page
 - [ ] store answer in session cookie?

 ## Other ideas

 - expolore react-router
 - explore react-query
 - once the form gets more complicated, create a basic Rails api, where the pokemon decision logic is calculated.
-The front end will send the user response to the api and the api will return the pokemon back
+The front end will send the user response to the api and the api will return the pokemon back (the goal of this project is to recreate our stack in a simple project with a limited scope, even if it's over complciating things tech-wise)
 - save user responses in postgres
 - switch to using graphql between react and rails
 - expolore apollo
 - add typescript